-Star Wars: The Force Unleashed for iPhone review
+Star Wars: The Force Unleashed [iPhone] full review

 Star Wars: The Force Unleashed was conceived as a bridge between the events that appeared in Star Wars Episode Three: Revenge of the Sith and Star Wars Episode Four: A New Hope.
 Anakin Skywalker is now Darth Vader, and like Emperor Palpatine before him, Vader has taken under his wing a secret apprentice.
 Vader’s ultimate goal: Kill the emperor.
 But before he can do that, the few remaining Jedi must be destroyed.